Vasa (ship): Causes of sinking

 Former Vasa Museum Director Klas Helmerson (left) explaining aspects of the sinking of the ship to then US Defense Secretary William Cohen (centre) and Swedish Defense Minister Björn von Sydow (right).

 Vasa sank because she had very little initial stability—resistance to heeling under the force of wind or waves acting on the hull.
 This was due to the distribution of mass in the hull structure, and to the ballast, guns, provisions, and other objects loaded on board placing a lot of weight too high in the ship.
 This put the centre of gravity very high relative to the centre of buoyancy, thus making the ship readily heel in response to little force, and not providing enough righting moment for her to become upright again.

 The guns weighed little over 60 t, about 5% of the total displacement of the loaded ship, not enough in themselves to cause the ship to capsize.
 The reason for the high centre of gravity was the hull construction.
 The part of the hull above the waterline was too high and too heavily built in relation to the amount of hull in the water.
-The headroom in the decks was higher than necessary for crewmen who were, on average, 1.67 m tall, making the weight of the decks and the guns higher than needed.
+The headroom in the decks was higher than necessary for crewmen who were, on average, 1.67 m tall, raising the placement of the weight of the decks and the guns higher than needed.
 In addition, the deck beams and their supporting timbers were over-dimensioned and more closely spaced than required for the loads they carried, contributing too much weight to the already tall and heavy upper works.

 During construction both Swedish feet (of 29.69 cm) and Amsterdam feet (of 28.31 cm) were in use by different teams.
 Four rulers used by the workmen who built the ship have been found; two were calibrated in Swedish feet, of 12 Swedish inches, and the other two were calibrated in Amsterdam feet, of 11 Amsterdam inches.
 The use of different units of length on the two sides of the vessel caused the ship to be heavier on the port side.